How to install and make the most of smart lighting

 If you’re on an iPhone, the app will have you set up Hue with Homekit automatically.
 However, Echo set-up is also speedy: Make sure to activate the Hue skill first, and then search for devices on the Echo app Smart Home tab--though it does require pushing the button on that pesky hub again.
 Speaking of which, you’ll have to push that button whenever you pair Hues with other hubs, like the Wink 2.
 After that, you can easily control your Hue in conjunction with any other product you have connected to your voice assistant or second hub.

-The great thing that differentiates LIFX (from $60 single bulb, $100 for starter pack) from all other smart bulbs is there’s no hub to be found.
+The great thing that differentiates LIFX (from $40 single bulb) from all other smart bulbs is there’s no hub to be found.
 Just screw in the bulb and open up the app to get started.
 It’ll take a few minutes to get started within the app, but it has the removed hassle of setting up yet another device.

 However, since there isn’t a hub, if you accidentally turn off the light switch instead of using the app or controlling it through a smart speaker, you’ll find the bulbs have disconnected from your phone and you’ll have to reconnect them.